Nerlinx/surfgroupe.com/docs/features.md

 * Transit routes
 * Delivery estimates

-## 🔌 APIs
+Future administrative interfaces will increasingly consume the platform's APIs instead of accessing domain logic directly.

+---

+# 🔌 API Platform

-The platform exposes internal API endpoints for functionality such as:
+The current platform includes API endpoints for functionality such as:

 * Location search
 * Location updates